 I keep moving the site around between cloud providers, both to keep skills sharp and to remove any bias I might have towards Azure.

-My own micro-PaaS affords me the ability to deploy the app itself on any kind of VM, and I haven’t felt the need to over-complicate matters by moving it permanently to Kubernetes (although I did wrap the engine into a test container and ran it there to my satisfaction, ingress controllers and addressing are still ).
+My own micro-PaaS affords me the ability to deploy the app itself on any kind of VM, and I haven’t felt the need to over-complicate matters by moving it permanently to Kubernetes (although I did wrap the engine into a test container and ran it there to my satisfaction, ingress controllers and addressing are still too much of a pain).

 This year I ran the site for six months in AWS and the rest in Google Cloud, so next year I’m going to move it to smaller, interesting niche providers like Scaleway (since I’ve been meaning to test out their ARM instances).
 I’ll likely move it back to Azure and start the cycle again later in the year.